-- a) A record of the type and source of feed supplied to the animals. - b) A record of the outbreak of diseases that could affect the safety of animal by-products. - c) An up-to-date visitors' register listing the people and vehicles that have entered the holding. - d) A record of treatments with medicinal products, containing the information specified in Article 8 of Royal Decree 1749/1998 setting out the applicable control measures for certain substances and their residues in live animals and their products. - e) All the results of the Salmonella analyses and controls performed on the holding during the production stage.
+- a) A record of the type and source of feed supplied to the animals. - b) A record of the outbreak of diseases that could affect the safety of animal by-products. - c) An up-to-date visitors' register listing the people and vehicles that have entered the holding. - d) A record of medicinal treatments, containing the information specified under Article 8 of Royal Decree 1749/1998 setting out the applicable control measures for certain substances and their residues in live animals and their products. - e) All the results of the Salmonella analyses and controls performed on the holding during the production stage.
 The results of the analyses of any samples taken in the incubator relating to that flock must also be kept.
 All these records shall be kept by the holder for at least three years.
-Those relating to the last 12 months shall be kept on the holding itself. - f) The holding register shall be used to record incoming and outgoing flocks of birds.
-The flock sheet must be kept for at least three years after depopulation. - g) There must also be a documentary record of: 1.
-The protocols and records of cleaning and disinfection work (dates, products used, the person or company responsible for this work).
-2. Analyses to check that cleaning and disinfection operations carried out during the depopulation period have been effective in guaranteeing control of Salmonella with public health significance.
-3. The programmes and records of insect and rat extermination operations (dates, products used, procedure to check the effectiveness of the programme, etc.). - h) The producer of breeding chickens must provide information on the health status of the flock of origin and on the vaccinations and own checks performed on the rearing of the chickens; this information must accompany the chickens when they are transferred to the producing holdings.
+Those relating to the last 12 months shall be kept on the holding itself. - f) All movements of flocks entering and leaving the holding must be recorded in the holding register.
+The flock sheet must be kept for at least three years after the flock is slaughtered. - g) There must also be a documentary record of: - 1.
+The protocols and records of cleaning and disinfection work (dates, products used, the person or company responsible for this work). - 2.
+Analyses to check that cleaning and disinfection operations carried out during the depopulation period have been effective in guaranteeing control of Salmonella with public health significance. - 3.
+The programmes and records of insect and rat extermination operations (dates, products used, procedure to check the effectiveness of the programme, etc.). - h) Producers of rearing chickens must report on the health status of the breeding flock of origin and on any vaccinations and own checks during the rearing of the chickens; this information must accompany the chickens when they are transferred to the producing holdings.